mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

     * `--deploy`
     * `--post-flight`

+    If you attempt to use an option that is no longer valid, the installation script displays a warning message.
+You can also identify deprecated options by running the `dcos_generate_config.sh` script with the `--help` option.
+The output for the `--help` option displays [DEPRECATED] for the options that are no longer used.

+    These options will be removed in DC/OS 1.14.
 If you have scripts or programs that use any of the deprecated options, you should update them (DCOS-50263).

 - The CLI command `dcos node` has been replaced by the new command `dcos node list`.
 Running the `dcos node` command after installing this release automatically redirects to the output of the `dcos node list` command.
-The `dcos node list` command provides the same output plus includes an additional column that indicates the public IP address of each node.
+The `dcos node list` command provides information similar to the output from the `dcos node` command, but also includes an additional column that indicates the public IP address of each node.

+If you have scripts or programs that use output from the `dcos node` command, you should test the output provided by the `dcos node list` command and the update your scripts or programs, as needed.

 - Marathon-based HTTP, HTTPS, TCP, and Readiness checks